guicho271828/trivia/README.md

     constructor-pattern ::= (NAME PATTERN*)

+    as-pattern ::= (as PATTERN NAME)

     guard-pattern ::= (guard PATTERN TEST-FORM)

     not-pattern ::= (not PATTERN)

     or-pattern ::= (or PATTERN*)

-### Constant Pattern
+### Constant-Pattern

-A constant pattern matches the constant itself.
+A constant-pattern matches the constant itself.

 Examples: